codehsbooks/apjava/Basic-Java/variables-and-types.md

 ## Primitive Types

-In Java we must specify what value we want our variables to hold.
+In Java we must specify what ***type*** of information we want our variables to hold.
 This is known as giving a variable a type.

 Here are some of the primitive types found in Java: